 Videos should be between 90 seconds and 3 minutes long, and each video should contain two components.
 First, you must include at least 30 seconds of a student (or students) explaining how your student section embodies the elements listed in the judging criteria and why your school should be named as the top student section in the state.
 Second, you must include at least 60 seconds of your student section in action.
 Show us how loud, organized, positive, and original you can be.
 And don’t forget, sportsmanship is a key component to having one of the top student groups in Michigan.

 HOW TO ENTER

-Members of the Student Advisory Council and MHSAA staff will tour around Michigan and visit all 5 Finalists on a home game night.
+Members of the Student Advisory Council and MHSAA staff will visit all Finalists on a home game night.
 We’ll shoot and edit our own video to document our experience at your school.
-We'll also meet with the school's student leaders and write stories about our experience.
+We'll also meet with the school's student leaders and write stories about our experiences.
 The videos and stories can be found on the MHSAA's Second Half website, and we'll also tweet the links and post to Facebook for other students to see.

 DETERMINING A WINNER

 The MHSAA Student Advisory Council will determine a winner based on the judging criteria listed above.
-They will also conduct a vote using a Facebook poll to help in their decision making.
-They will not be using the actual number of votes on Facebook, rather they will use the number of votes in comparison to the size of the school.
-500 votes from a school with 1,000 students is better than 500 votes from a school with 2,000 students.
+It will also conduct a vote using a Facebook poll to help in its decision making.
+Council members will not use the actual number of votes on Facebook, rather itwill use the number of votes in comparison to the size of the school; 500 votes from a school with 1,000 students is better than 500 votes from a school with 2,000 students.

-The winner will be announced on Feb.
-22. The winner will be invited to the Class B Boys Basketball Semifinals at the Breslin Center on March 22 to be recognized and receive a championship banner.
+The winner will be announced Feb.
+21 and will be invited to the Class B Boys Basketball Semifinals at the Breslin Center on March 21 to be recognized and receive a championship banner.
 We will also play a compilation of all five finalist videos on the Breslin Center HD scoreboard during the Girls & Boys Basketball Finals in March.